kegadev/circulito/README.md

 );
 ```

-You can also configure duration and curve of the animation like this:
+You can also customize duration and curve of the animation like this:

 ```dart
 Circulito(